-The proposal includes internal and external alterations to a building while maintaining the use of the site consistent with the definition of 'tourist accommodation' as defined in the Precincts - Regional SEPP.
-Pursuant to section 4.9 of the Precincts - Regional SEPP, 'tourist accommodation' is permissible with consent within the land use table of Perisher Range Alpine Resort.
+The proposal includes alterations and additions to a building while maintaining the use of the site consistent with the definition of 'tourist accommodation' as defined in Chapter 4 of the Precincts - Regional SEPP.
+Pursuant to section 4.9 of the Precincts - Regional SEPP, 'tourist accommodation' is permissible with consent within land use table of Perisher Range Alpine Resort.